 To apply, please fill out the online application form.

-Applications open on Monday 3 February and close on Friday 21 February 2025.
-Successful applicants will be notified of the outcome of their application by 7 March.
-The programme starts on 12 May 2025.
+Applications open on 27 November 2025 and close on 2 January 2025.
+Successful applicants will be notified of the outcome of their application during the first two weeks of January 2026.
+The programme starts on 3 February 2026.

 The applications will be reviewed by RCSLT staff.
 They reserve the right to speak to applicants’ universities before offering the placement.